jscad/OpenJSCAD.org/README.md

 - Q: issues running certain npm commands like ```npm run build-web``` with [cnpm](https://github.com/cnpm/cnpm)
 - A: this is a [know issue in cnpm](https://github.com/cnpm/cnpm/issues/214) , see [issue #283](https://github.com/jscad/OpenJSCAD.org/issues/283) for more information

+- Q: Attempting to use OpenJSCAD from file:// in Chrome results in errors like "File Error: [EncodingError] Please check permissions error."
+- A: This is a permissions issue in Chrome :  restart chrome using the "--allow-file-access-from-files" option

 ## Contribute

 OpenJSCAD.org is part of the JSCAD Organization, and is maintained by a group of volunteers.
 We welcome and encourage anyone to pitch in but please take a moment to read the following guidelines.